HeavyMetalAlchemist/pdf-rag-api/README.md

 ### 5. Query

-Send a POST /query request with your question, and optionally a document_id.
+Send a POST /query request with your question, and optionally a document_id to scope the search to a specific document.

 ## How It Works